kavutham/hello-world-spring-boot/README.md

 To remove existing container and rerun with new image use the container-test.sh script.
 Can be exectued in linux machines.
 Pass the $container_name as argument along with  this script
 ./container-test.sh container-name

+# Task 4:

+Added jib plugin directly to pom file.
+This plugin helps us to build docker image and push it to reponsitory without the need of dockerfile or daemon.
+Pre-Requiste: Need to authenticate docker login or cred-helper from the machine this commnad is running.
+Run "mvn mvn compile jib:build"